Isolation of Microbial Products

 Applications of Microbial Products

-Microbial products have a wide range of applications in the following fields:
+Microbial products have a wide range of applications in these fields:

 - Pharmaceuticals